SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

         ![01](./Images/lab2-image2.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- If you receive an InProgress message, you can hit refresh to see the final status.

-- If you receive a success message, you can proceed to the next task.
+> - If you receive a success message, you can proceed to the next task.

-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.

-- If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="ae9ea1a1-6466-459b-87da-12cb0f83b186" />

-### Task 2: Create tables and insert data
+## Task 2: Create tables and insert data

 In this task, you will create database tables by defining their structure with appropriate columns and constraints.
-Afterward, you'll insert data into the tables, ensuring it is ready for querying and further operations.
+Afterwards, you'll insert data into the tables, ensuring it is ready for querying and further operations.

 1. In your new warehouse, under **Build a warehouse** select the **T-SQL** tile.